 There was a moment of silence.
 Hermione held her breath.

-"You all have the audacity to say you 'understand' to our faces and in the Prophet and at ceremonies, but behind closed doors, chide us and mock us and hate us for surviving the only way we knew how."
-His eyes were full of wild emotion, "Well, mud-blood," she winced, "in my opinion, doing something you hate… enduring pain the way we have since Voldemort came back… now that's real strength.
-And you call us heartless…" he let out a cold laugh.
-"If only you knew the shit we've all had to go through.
-But, of course," he finally backed away, his hands raised in defeat; Hermione released a breath she didn't even know she'd been holding, "you don't.
-You only recognize your pain.
+"You all have the audacity to say you 'understand' to our faces and in the Prophet and at ceremonies, but behind closed doors, you're all the same."
+His eyes were full of barely-repressed fury, "Well, Mudblood," she winced, "in my opinion, doing something you hate… enduring pain the way we have… now that's real strength.
+You and your lot, however, only recognize your pain.
 Apparently, it's easier to believe we all just don't exist, rather than acknowledge we may have been in a situation just as difficult – even more so, actually – than all of you."

-Unsure what to say, the brunette rested with watching him warily.
+Unsure what to say, she remained silent, watching him warily.

 Draco's chest was heaving by the time he was through, his hands in fists at his side.
-Hermione was still watching him, her wand clenched in her hand and her eyes wide.
+Hermione was still watching him, her wand pressed against his neck, her eyes wide.

 "Well, Granger?
-Has your ugly little cat got your tongue?" he asked cruelly.
+Has your ugly little cat got your tongue?" he snarked.

-"You're not the only ones who suffered through hell, Malfoy," she said quietly.
+"You're not the only ones who suffered through hell, Malfoy," she whispered.

-"Oh sure.
+"Oh, sure.
 Start your little speech.
 I'm sure it's been building for awhile now.
 You probably don't even believe me, and you know what?" he snapped, "That's one of the reasons why we will never settle into a quiet post-war life.
-You'll continue to outcast us, much like you're doing now, and mark my words, another fucking Dark Lord will pop up and spread destruction and ruin and no one will be able to stop him this time.
+You'll continue to outcast us and mark my words, another fucking dark wizard will pop up and spread destruction and ruin and no one will be able to stop him this time.
 Not even your bloody precious Potter–"